anuj-iitp/Foodly_Marketplace_Analytics/README.md

 2. **Karnataka has the highest listing count** among the states/regions in the dataset.
 3. **Bengaluru has the highest listing count** among the cities, with 16,785 listings.
 4. **McDonald's has the highest number of listings** among the top restaurants analyzed.
-5. **Veg listings make up the majority of the current snapshot**, with 125,035 listings compared with 50,567 Non-Veg listings.
+5. **Veg listings make up the majority of the current snapshot**, with 125,035 listings compared with 50,567 Non Veg listings.
 6. The marketplace has an **average listed price of approximately ₹267.71** and an **average rating of approximately 4.34**.
 7. Historical listing observations remain relatively consistent across the eight observation months included in the dataset.
 8. The **Restaurant Price vs Rating** analysis provides a way to compare pricing and ratings at restaurant level without assuming a causal relationship between the two.

----

-# 🎯 Business Takeaways

-Based on the observed marketplace patterns, the analysis can support areas such as:

-* **Market coverage:** Identify states and cities with strong marketplace listing presence.
-* **Restaurant concentration:** Understand which restaurant brands contribute the largest number of listings.
-* **Price segmentation:** Evaluate the distribution of listings across different price bands.
-* **Food mix:** Monitor the balance between Veg and Non-Veg marketplace listings.
-* **Marketplace monitoring:** Use historical observations to track how listing activity changes over time.
-* **Restaurant positioning:** Compare listed prices and ratings to understand different restaurant segments within the marketplace.

-These takeaways are based on the patterns present in the provided dataset and should not be treated as conclusions about the entire food marketplace industry.

 ---